suaefar/zero-delay-audio-codec/README.md

 Arbitrary sample rates are supported.
 A very good compromise between bit rate and quality seems to be at 32 kHz.

-The stream starts with an enty-point.
+The stream starts with an entry-point.
-This means, the sample value is encoded with 20 bit precision and prefixed with the controlcode `111000` to signal the entry point, and all variables are reset to default values.
+This means, the (later explained) variables `exponent` and `codebook` are encoded and prefixed with the controlcode `111000` to signal the entry point.
+This signals the decoder to reset the (later explained) predictor and assume the last predicted value was `0`.
 Entry points are inserted every ENTRY milliseconds.
 In the [coloured bitmap](images/bitmap.png), entry-points are indicated with red color.
 The further encoding is then independent from the data before the last entry-point.
 This means that the decoder can (re-)start decoding after every entry-point.

-The value of the next sample is predicted with a deterministic predictor that runs in sync in the encoder and decoder.
+The value of each sample is predicted with a deterministic predictor, where the initial prediction is `0`.
-For the first sample after the entry-point, the predictor only knows one last sample value, for later samples the predictions can get better.
+The predictor runs in sync in the encoder and decoder, and can only use the sample values after the last entry-point to predict the next value.
 Only the residual, the error of the prediction is transmitted.
 If the prediction is close to the actual value, the (absolute value of the) residual is small and it might be possible to encode it with less bits.
+The improvements to the bit rate by the predictor are lossless.

 To encode (absolute-value-wise) small residuals with less bits, a set of codebooks is used which assume different root-mean-square (RMS) values of the residual, namely 2^-(0:13).
 The codebooks are generated assuming a (floored, to limit code lengths) normal distribution with the corresponding RMS-values and are known to the encoder and decoder.